vedderjam/hop-hop/README.md

 # hop-hop
-A Flappy Bird clone with extra features.
+A game inspired by Flappy Bird with extra features.
 Made for learning purposes.